 Soroptimist International Central Birmingham

-It is with a great sadness that my first piece of news for the New Year is to tell you that Central Birmingham Club have taken the very brave step to close at the end of March 2020.
-The club celebrated its 90th Anniversary in 2018 but although they still have a good number of members they are finding it extremely difficult to attract new members and those that they have are finding it very hard to participate in Programme Action or to takeon management roles.
+It is with great sadness that my first piece of news for the New Year is to tell you that Central Birmingham Club has taken the very brave step to close at the end of March 2020.
+The club celebrated its 90th Anniversary in 2018 but although they still have a good number of members they are finding it extremely difficult to attract new members and those that they have been finding it very hard to participate in Programme Action or to take on management roles.

 Following on from our last Regional Meeting SI Stratford upon Avon are taking part in a sponsored bicycle challenge to raise funds for Smart Works Birmingham.
 Judy Klinkenberg will be aiming to ride 100 miles in the week 8th – 15th March.
 Sarah O’Grady will be riding 50 miles on a static bike and my husband Peter will be riding 50 miles on my behalf!
 Sponsorship forms will be available at the March meeting.

 I also offered to accept any clothing donations so please bring them along.
-Finally a plea for help Central Birmingham club were due to host our next Regional Meeting however they do not feel able to do this.
+Finally, a plea for help – Central Birmingham club was due to host our next Regional Meeting however they do not feel able to do this.

 Please would a club volunteer to provide and run the raffle at this meeting and we will divide the other chores among the ROC Committee unless you would like to volunteer for those as well ( registration would be the most helpful one).